 Let’s get a few things out of the way first.
 Some gadgets are just impractical.
 First on the list are the little wedge squeezers.
 Most of them are made of thin, stamped metal.
 One is setup like a pliers that you hold in your hand to squeeze lime wedges.
 Another is shaped like a cute bird with a hinged tail that pours from the beak.
 When you make a sour, you need .75 to a full ounce, and you are not going to get that much juice from a wedge.
 Consequently, you’ll be squeezing wedge after wedge, juice spraying everywhere, while you try to collect enough juice.
 This is just a hassle, not to mention the fact that you need to cut everything into wedges in the first place.
 These may be fine for seafood, but not for cocktails.

 On the opposite side of the spectrum are the big, heavy pull-arm squeezers.
 Setting aside their higher price, these are fantastic for juicing a lot of fruit.
-I own the Hamilton Beach Juicer which does a great job of extracting every last drop from grapefruit to key limes.
-If I batch my juice or want a gallon of fresh orange, I pull this out.
+We own the Hamilton Beach Juicer which does a great job of extracting every last drop from grapefruit to key limes.
+If we batch juice for a big bowl of punch or want a gallon of fresh orange, we pull this out.
 Similar models may work just as well, but to be honest, this commercial juicer spends most of it’s time in the cupboard.
 It’s just not practical for small cocktail parties or for just a few lime and lemon drinks.
 It also dominates the workspace because it is tall and you need room for the handle.
-I definitely recommend it, but only for high-volume situations.
+We definitely recommend it, but only for high-volume situations.

 Blenders and Extractors

 These are probably what you most associate with hand-juicing fresh citrus.
 Many models exist made from different materials-some with bowls and some with handles-but they all do the same thing.
 Basically, a sharply ridged dome is pressed into the cut face of the fruit which is turned back and forth as the ridges rupture the juicy structure.
 Some of them capture the juice while others have built-in strainers.
 There’s even a wooden version that is basically a reamer on a stick.
-I actually like reamers for cocktail use.
-I use the vintage aluminum reamer pictured here over a small glass bowl.
+We actually like reamers for cocktails and use either the vintage aluminum reamer pictured here or a plastic version over a small glass bowl.
 It catches the pulp in with its slotted strainer bottom and lets most of the juice fall into a bowl.
-The problem I have is that some pulp goes through while some juice doesn’t!
+The problem is that some pulp goes through while some juice doesn’t!
 After a few times, the accumulated pulp needs to be dumped because it blocks the juice.
-I also get tired of reaming.
+We also get tired of reaming.
 It can strain your wrists over time.
-Although I have not given up on reamers, I think I need to try some different models.
-I see them all the time at antique shops made of metal, glass and pottery.
+We see different varieties at antique shops made of metal, glass and pottery.

 Hinged Handle Squeezers

-These are probably my first choice for cocktails with juice squeezed on the spot.
-I use the OXO Good Grips which has a padded handle, but they all work the same way.
+These are probably the first choice for cocktails with juice squeezed on the spot.
+We have used the OXO Good Grips which has a padded handle, and a few other stainless steel models, but they all work the same way.
 On one side of the hinge is a perforated bowl with a handle.
 The other side has what looks like a reamer.
 When you close the device, the reamer fits inside the bowl.
 The fruit goes in upside down, or rather, the opposite of what you might expect if you have used a reamer.
 The flat, cut side goes face down into the bowl.
 Then, the reamer dome presses down on the outside peel of the fruit.
-As the fruit compresses, it’s shape is inverted and the pulp presses into the bowl.
+As the fruit compresses, its shape is inverted and the pulp presses into the bowl.
 When completely squeezed, the fruit has turned inside out.

 Once you understand how these work, there are many considerations worth your attention.
 First, what will you be squeezing into?
 You don’t want to squeeze directly into the mixing glass because you need to measure first.
 This means you will squeeze into a jigger or measuring cup.
 Pay attention to the holes at the bottom of the bowl side of the squeezer.
 Are they too wide for your jigger?
 Will you need an additional bowl to catch the juice first?
 Also, fruit that is too big will not fit properly into these devices.
 Limes are fine, but large lemons, oranges and grapefruit will only work if you first cut them into eighths.
 For this reason, some manufactures have several multi-colored versions with different diameters.
 One even has the different bowl sizes built into a single hinge letting you flip over to the size you need.

-I don’t care for the painted ones.
+We don’t care for the painted ones.
 The paint chips, and if you don’t catch it, that paint goes into your drink!
 Anodized aluminum works, but even that finish will degrade.
 You also need a good hinge to stand up to the pressure.
-I have read plenty of reviews of broken hinges and inferior designs.
-I am still on the lookout for an upgrade, but the OXO does the job and the holes fit nicely over their mini measuring cup that I use as a jigger.
-Despite their shortcomings, I think the hinged type juicer is probably the best all-around style for the mixologist.
+There are plenty of reviews of broken hinges and inferior designs.
+We are still on the lookout for an upgrade, but the OXO does the job and the holes fit nicely over their mini measuring cup that we use as a jigger.
+Despite their shortcomings, the hinged type juicer is probably the best all-around style for the mixologist.
 It’s small and portable, it’s easy to use, it’s fast, and it works well.
 It has some size limitations which make some best for limes and others for lemons and oranges, but this can be overcome by cutting larger fruit into smaller pieces.
 Cutting fruit into smaller pieces doesn’t seem to difficult when you want the Best Juicer!